EducationalTestingService/match/README.txt

     In [7]: match.match("****because,the****", "because , the")
     Out[7]: []

-Try passing in "because , the".split(' ') instead.
+Try passing in "because , the".split(' ') instead, or better yet, the output from a proper tokenizer.

 For convenience, a function called match_lines() is provided: